PSPA is committed to protecting and respecting your privacy

 Any questions regarding this Policy should be sent by email to email@example.com or by writing to PSPA, Margaret Powell House, 415a Midsummer Boulevard, Milton Keynes, MK9 3BN

-PSPA is the only UK based charity that supports people affected by Progressive Supranuclear Palsy (PSP) and Corticobasal Degeneration (CBD).
-PSPA is a registered charity in England and Wales (no. 1037087) in England and Wales, and in Scotland (no. SC041199).
+PSPA is the only UK charity dedicated to creating a better future for everyone affected by Progressive Supranuclear Palsy (PSP) and Corticobasal Degeneration (CBD).
+PSPA is a registered charity in England and Wales (no. 1037087), and in Scotland (no. SC041199).
 Our registered address is PSPA, Margaret Powell House, 415a Midsummer Boulevard, Milton Keynes, MK9 3BN.

 How we collect information from you

 We obtain information about you when you use our website.
-For example: when you register to become a member of PSPA and receive email newsletters and our PSP Matters magazine; contact our Helpline about products and services; make a donation; sign-up to fundraising activity via our website: and, when you make a shop purchase.
+For example: when you register to join PSPA; consent to receive email newsletters and our PSPA Matters magazine; contact our Helpline about products and services; make a donation; sign-up to fundraising activity via our website: and, when you make a shop purchase.

 Information that we might collect from you

 The personal information we collect might include your name, address, email address, IP address, and information regarding which pages on our website you have accessed and when.
-If you register online to become a member of PSPA, we will may information regarding your interest in joining us and your contact preferences.
+If you register online to join PSPA, we will store information regarding your interest in joining us and your contact preferences.
 If you consent to receiving a phone call from us after your registration, we may capture further information, including about: your illness and diagnosis; your role as a carer; your interest in fundraising, research or volunteering; or your desire to become a supporter of PSPA.